 Take Time To MODIFY

-To provide a set of questions relevant to every reader requires broad and less meaningful phrasing.
-Take time to modify the questions above to reflect your personal environment, market conditions, and constraints.
+Providing a set of questions relevant to every reader requires broad and less meaningful phrasing.
+Therefore, take time to modify the questions above to reflect your personal environment, market conditions, and constraints.
 You might even expand or contract the number of questions to more fully embrace your project parameters and culture.
 Remember that the key to building consensus is getting a group of people to focus on the same thing at the same time.
-Never underestimate the value of sharp and appropriate questions to drive consensus.
+Additionally, never underestimate the value of sharp and appropriate questions to drive consensus.

 Begin to interpret